hirethunk/verbs/docs/ids.md

 ## Globally Unique Ids

-We do this because an event-sourcing system needs non-sequential, globablly-unique ids (GUIDs) to run well.
-Replaying events is a massively powerful feature, but does not pair well with standard auto-incrementing ids.
+We do this because an event-sourcing system needs non-sequential, globablly-unique IDs to run well.
+Replaying events is a massively powerful feature, but does not pair well with standard auto-incrementing IDs.
-GUIDs help us both minimize collisions, so that each event is executed with fidelity, and maximize interoperability.
+Unique IDs help us both minimize collisions, so that each event is executed with fidelity, and maximize interoperability.

-We recommend Snowflakes because they are sortable, include timestamp, and integers.
+We recommend Snowflakes because they are sortable, time-based, and are integers.
-You may also use ULIDs or UUIDs instead; this can be configured in `vendor/hirethunk/verbs/config/verbs.php`.
-However, they each introduce some complexity in that both are strings, and UUIDs are not sortable.
+You may also use ULIDs or UUIDs instead; this can be configured in `config/verbs.php`.
+However, they each introduce some complexity.
+Both are strings, and UUIDs are not sortable.

 ## Snowflakes in Verbs